jeancarlosg93/AdoptionHub/README.md

 ## Setup
 - Clone the repo to your local machine.
-- Rename `appsettings.Development.json.example` to `appsettings.Development.json` and add you the connection string for your local database.
+- Add `appsettings.Development.json` as per the template `appsettings.Development.json.example` and add the connection string for your local database.